GhazalTajik1998/EventHive/README.md

 ## Features

-- Email notifications: The API integrates with Celery and RabbitMQ to send email notifications to attendees when an event is created or updated.
+- Email notifications: The API integrates with **Celery** and **RabbitMQ** to send email notifications to attendees when an event is created or updated.
 This feature makes it easy to keep attendees informed about any changes or updates to the event.
 - Event reminders: **EventHive** sends reminders to attendees as the event time approaches, ensuring that attendees don't miss important events.
-- Authentication: The API supports different authentication approaches, including JWT, token-based, and session authentication.
+- Authentication: The API supports different authentication approaches, including **JWT**, **token-based**, and **session authentication**.
 This feature provides users with a range of options to authenticate with the API.
-- Comprehensive documentation: **EventHive** includes a comprehensive API documentation using `drf_spectacular` and Swagger.
+- Comprehensive documentation: **EventHive** includes a comprehensive API documentation using `drf_spectacular` and `Swagger`.
 This documentation makes it easy for developers to understand the API's features and functionality.
-- Testing: The API includes tests for all parts of the API, ensuring that the API is reliable and functions as expected.
+- Testing: The API includes **tests** for all parts of the API, ensuring that the API is reliable and functions as expected.
 - Examples and usage instructions: The API includes examples and usage instructions for each part of the API, making it easy for developers to get started with the API.

 ## Installation